arishorts/SQL-Employee-Tracker/README.md

 ## Usage:

-&nbsp; The website can be found at: https://github.com/arishorts/SQL-Employee-Tracker &nbsp; A video demonstration can be seen at: https://youtu.be/Pgshoafgazk
+&nbsp; The website can be found at: https://github.com/arishorts/SQL-Employee-Tracker <br>
+&nbsp; A video demonstration can be seen at: https://youtu.be/Pgshoafgazk

 ![alt text](./assets/images/demo.JPG)